pybamm-team/PyBaMM/CONTRIBUTING.md

 ## Installation

-To install PyBaMM with all developer options, use:
+To install PyBaMM with all developer options, type:

 ```bash
 pip install -e .[dev,docs]